Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Skylar.md

 ### 2025-06-07 - Added Background & Main Menu
 Uploaded a candy crush background for the game and the main menu + start button before initializing the game.
 Changed game window size to add a scorekeeper at the top of the screen.

+### 2025-06-08 - Testing & Debugging
+Tested final game with the falling animation.
+Worked on debugging a NullPointerException for mousePressed during falling game state.